astrom-tom/dfitspy/paper.md

 the data themselves.

-Accessing and displaying metadata inside FITS files is important in order to get an overview of what is inside these files.
+Accessing and displaying metadata inside FITS files is important in order to get an overview of their content properties without having to read the data themselves.
 It is particularly useful when dealing with large amount of files at once.
 Tools have been already publicly available for years with the dfits and fitsort algorithms (the documentation is available here https://www.eso.org/sci/software/eclipse/eug/eug/node8.html).
 The main limitation is that they are stand-alone programs useable only in a terminal.
 They can not be used natively inside another program.

-The python module presented in this paper, dfitspy, is a project that migrates the main dfits and fitsort capabilities to python.
+The python module presented in this paper, ``dfitspy``, is a project that migrates the main dfits and fitsort capabilities to python.
 It is a metadata searcher/displayer for FITS files.
-As dfits and fitsort, dfitspy is able to display in the terminal the result of a metadata search and is able to grep certain values of keywords inside large samples of files.
+As dfits and fitsort, ``dfitspy`` is able to display in the terminal the result of a metadata search and is able to grep certain values of keywords inside large samples of files.
 Therefore it can be used directly with the command line interface.
-Nevertheless, dfitspy can be, and it is its strength, imported as a python module and the user can use these functionnalities inside another python code or the python interpretor.
+Nevertheless, ``dfitspy`` can be, and it is its strength, imported as a python module and the user can use these functionnalities inside another python code or the python interpretor.

 # dfitspy as a terminal command
-A command line interface has been included in dfitspy so it can be used as a Terminal command.
+A command line interface has been included in ``dfitspy`` so it can be used as a Terminal command.
 A typical command is:\

 ``dfitspy -f Test_data/* -k author,number,type --grep 2dspec``\

-This command will search is all the FITS file contained in the \textit{Test_data} directory.
-Dfitspy will search for three keywords in the header: author, time and type.
-Finally, the terminal will display only the file where both 79098.26 and STD,TELLURIC are in the keyword values.
+This command will search in all the FITS file present in the \textit{Test_data} directory. ``dfitspy`` will search for three keywords in the header: author, time and type.
+Finally, the terminal will display only the file where ``2dspec`` is in the requested keyword values.
 The terminal output is similar to the dfits|fitsort combination.
-It displays in a column fashion, each file with the requested keyword and value for each keyword.
+It displays, in a column fashion, each file with the requested keyword its corresponding values:

 \newpage